nix-community/flakelight/API_GUIDE.md

 `devShell.stdenv` allows changing the stdenv used for the shell.
 It is a function that takes the package set and returns the stdenv to use.

+`devShell` can alternatively be set to a package definition, which is then used as the default shell, overriding the above options.

 For example, these can be configured as follows:

 ```nix